315+ Telescopes Ranked

 Celestron Advanced VX 6″ Newtonian Review: Not Recommended

-The Celestron Advanced VX 6” Newtonian is a mediocre choice for imaging due to the limitations of its 1.25” focuser and the Advanced VX mount, and it’s hardly a convenient or affordable visual observation setup
+The Celestron Advanced VX 6” Newtonian is something I see as a mediocre choice for imaging due to the limitations of its 1.25”-only focuser and the not-so-great Advanced VX mount.
+It’s hardly a convenient or affordable visual observation setup either.

 Photo of author